FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 ---
 title: "VS Code"
 date: 2022-09-16T08:57:12-07:00
-description: " "
+description: "How to get your computer ready for FRC"
-weight: 15
+weight: 1

 ---